Lauren Conrad Shows Post-Baby Body In Bridesmaid Gown Just Weeks After Giving Birth

 “I’m in a wedding in a month and fortunately we’re doing the bridesmaid dresses so I can order several.
 I have no idea what my body is going to be, I don’t know what shape I’m going to be.”

-She went on to say she gained 35 pounds during her pregnancy and was in no rush to get back to the gym.
+She went on to say that she gained 35 pounds during her pregnancy and was in no rush to get back to the gym.
 Lauren said she was planning on waiting a few weeks following the birth of her son to start working out again after getting the okay from her doctor.

 Conrad added she was trying on a “new shape” from the baby weight as she implied she didn’t mind the weight gain.